vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 * *Run function*
 * *Run function with return value*

-In our case, `AddMyNumbers` has a return value, so we use the *Run function with return value* Building Block:
+In our case, `AddMyNumbers` has a return value, so we use the *Run function with return value* Building Block.
+Then, we select our data source and custom function, and we enter the arguments for the function:
 ![Peakboard Building Block calling the custom function](/assets/2026-01-14/peakboard-custom-function-building-block.png)

 ## Create a function with a complex parameter